Ramirez homers as Red Sox top Jays - Article - TSN

 The former Blue Jay, who helped Toronto reach the American League Championship Series in 2015, had his last start pushed back and was coming off one of his worst outings of his career, allowing a season-high nine runs against Texas on May 3.

-Justin Smoak hit a solo homer and Anthony Alford picked up his first career RBI for the Blue Jays (21-19), who have dropped seven of their last 11 games.
+"It was good to get back out there," Price said.
+"The more I threw, the better I felt.
+To me, that's always a good sign."

-Marco Estrada (2-3) allowed four runs and seven hits, including one homer, over six innings.
-The right-hander walked a batter and struck out five.
+Justin Smoak hit a solo homer and Anthony Alford picked up his first career RBI for the Blue Jays (21-19), who have dropped seven of their last 11 games overall and 12 of their last 15 home games against Boston.

 The Red Sox scored their first run on back-to-back doubles from Mookie Betts and Benintendi in the third inning and Ramirez followed with his two-run shot.